 The Val Verde gathering system complements our business strategy since it provides additional fee-based revenue in an existing line of business and holds attractive organic growth opportunities.
 In addition, the acquisition is complementary to our prior midstream acquisitions while providing geographic diversification.
 We expect first full-year earnings before interest, taxes, depreciation and amortization from the Val Verde gathering system of approximately \$55 million to \$60 million.
-We believe that the acquisition will be immediately accretive to income and cash flow upon closing.
-Additional information regarding the Val Verde gathering system acquisition, including proforma financial information and historical financial information regarding the acquired business, may be found in our Current Report on Form 8-K filed July 2, 2002 with the Securities and Exchange Commission.
+Additional information regarding the Val Verde gathering system acquisition, including pro forma financial information and historical financial information regarding the acquired business, may be found in our Current Report on Form 8-K filed July 2, 2002, as amended by the Current Report on Form 8-K/A filed August 12, 2002, with the Securities and Exchange Commission.